-An enhanced 10% rate of SBA for constructing or renovating non-residential structures and buildings within Freeport tax sites.
+- An enhanced 10% rate of SBA for constructing or renovating non-residential structures and buildings within Freeport tax sites.
 An enhanced capital allowance of 100% for companies investing in plant and machinery for use in Freeport tax sites.
 Further details to follow.

-- There appear to be a number of restrictions to the expenditure that will qualify, including plant and machinery used for leasing (excluding background plant and machinery).
-The above will apply to new expenditure incurred from 1 April 2021 only where contracts for the expenditure was entered into on or after Budget Day (3 March 2021)
+- There are a number of restrictions to the expenditure that will qualify, including plant and machinery used for leasing (excluding background plant and machinery).
+The above applies to new expenditure incurred from 1 April 2021 only where contracts for the expenditure were entered into on or after 3 March 2021.

 There is no definitive list of assets that qualify for tax relief through capital allowances, and it is important to consider tax legislation, case law, and HMRC guidance when identifying qualifying expenditure.

 SBAs were announced at Budget 2018 and apply to qualifying expenditure incurred on or after 29 October 2018.
 The detailed legislation for the SBAs took effect on 5 July 2019.
 In brief, relief is given at a 3% flat rate and is available for new commercial structures and buildings, including costs for new conversions or renovations, where a contract is entered into and works commence on or after 29 October 2018.

 Capital allowances may also be available in respect of the cost of the acquisition of mineral assets and extraction, generally at the rates of 10% and 25%.